clusterberries/Alice/README.md

 # Alice
-Alice in Wonderland book with games
+Alice in Wonderland audiobook with small games (in Russian).
+It's the first time I use Unity, so it contains some peaces of shitcode.